The value of a business is equal to the amount of cash you can take out of it for the rest of its life, discounted to the present.

 Learning how to value a company is just like riding a bike.
-It takes time, but with enough practice, it becomes almost effortless and a lot of fun.
+It takes time, but it becomes almost effortless and a lot of fun with enough practice.
 We’ll start with the basics, then perform a quick back-of-the-envelope valuation of Apple so you can see what valuation is about at a high level, and then we’ll dig into the details.

-This guide is a passion project for me, which means I’m updating it regularly and if you have any questions or find anything that could be improved, please contact me so I can update it.
+This guide is a passion project for me, which means I’m updating it regularly and if you have any questions or find anything that could be improved, please get in touch with me so I can update it.
 Let’s get started.

 If you had a bank account with a balance of $100, how much is it worth?
 That’s easy.
 It’s worth $100.
 The current cash flow can be easily valued at $100 as there’s no risk because we can withdraw the money right now.

 What about if you had a second bank account with a balance of $100, but you couldn’t withdraw the money for a year?
 You wouldn’t pay $100 for the cash in the bank account because you have to wait a year to use the money.
 With the first bank account containing $100, you could buy a fancy new gadget today or invest the money to have more in a year.
 Keeping this in mind, bank account one is more valuable than bank account two, which is the same as stating money today is more valuable than money tomorrow.
 Making cash, you receive tomorrow worth less than that same cash flow you receive today is called discounting.